Diffusive behavior from a quantum master equation: Introduction

 We show that under the right conditions, the solution of the quantum master equation behaves diffusively, exactly the same result as for its classical counterpart: the spatial probability density tends to a Gaussian, after rescaling the position as $x^2 \sim t$ and subtracting a possible systematic drift.
 We will also give some counterexamples to that result thereby making it less intuitive from a particular point of view.
 The questions and the applied techniques are however quite similar to what has been studied starting from classical Boltzmann-type equations, see e.g. \cite{bricmontkupiainen,olla,spohnagain}.
-A quantum example that is very related to ours is in \cite{shenker}.\\
+A quantum example that is very related to ours is in \cite{shenker}.
+Also, the diffusive limit for another quantum master equation is studied in~\cite{C}.

+Intuitively, the dynamics we consider for the particle describes a free ballistic motion which gets interrupted by scattering events with a background fluid in which momentum is transfered to the particle.
+The background fluid is homogeneous and the interaction with the particle is translation invariant.
+The intuition for the particle-environment interaction as occurring through scattering events breaks down somewhat, since, in general, the environment also induces `spatial jumps' for the particle.
+This jumping is apparent in a contribution to the diffusion rate which is not driven by the ballistic motion. \\

-The next section gives a discussion of our model together with a first description of the main result.
-Section \ref{mod} repeats the model in a more general mathematical setting and the main theorem \ref{Main} is stated.
+The next section presents our model and gives a statement of the main result in Theorem \ref{Main}.
 In Section \ref{disc}, we discuss some examples and a classical analogue.
 The rest of the paper contains the proof of the main theorem.